kolkhis/lab-utils/pve/tf-deployment/README.md

 ```bash
 sudo ./create-template
 ```
 This creates the VM with a VMID of 9030.
 It allocates 2G of memory and uses the storage pool `vmdata`.
+It uses a single CPU core and socket.

 All of this can be configured by manually setting the variables within the `create-rocky10-template` function.